 The file named by old is a directory, and the link count of the parent directory of new would exceed LINK_MAX.

-The link named by old does not exist, or either old or new points to an empty string.
+The link named by old does not name an existing file, a component of the path prefix of new does not exist, or either old or new points to an empty string.

 The directory that would contain new cannot be extended.

-A component of either path prefix is not a directory, or old names a directory and new names a nondirectory file, or tofd and dirfd in renameat() do not reference a directory.
+A component of either path prefix is not a directory, or old names a directory and new names a file that is not a directory, or tofd and dirfd in renameat() do not reference a directory.

 The requested operation requires writing in a directory on a read-only file system.